kylepeeler/dotfiles/README.md

 # this is helpful if you're using Vim in a PWA like code-server
 defaults write -g ApplePressAndHoldEnabled -bool false
 ```

+## To-do... someday

+I have also included `init/init_machine.sh` script for me to easily provision a brand new machine on a fresh copy of macOS. *This is not idempotent.*

+While I have a more extensive scripts in the `init` folder including the above, and `mac_settings.sh`....

+ Now a days, I tend to leave things at defaults, so I just selectively go through these files and run the commands that seem relevant.
+I will try to comment out the ones I don't use, but they are subject to change, and I don't run this file as often as I keep the base config files up to date.

+Someday:

+- [ ] Fix init script/add unit tests
+- [ ] VS Code configuration settings
+- [ ] Add list of apps to install using brew cask

 ## Further Documentation